Welcome Pack

 Who can administer drugs or medication?

-A qualified first aider witnessed by another trained first aider or person in charge
+A qualified first aider witnessed by another qualified first aider, or person in charge.

 If a child suffers an adverse reaction (to nuts, dairy or insect bite) a member of staff could only be deemed to be personally liable if s/he were proved to be negligent.
 It is therefore important to administer the medication as per training and to follow the procedures that have been laid down.